Jason Delay Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.06 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Rockies have the 26th-ranked team ERA across all league pitching staffs (5.28).

-- Rockies pitchers combine to rank 19th in baseball in home runs surrendered (20 total, 1.3 per game).
+- The Rockies rank 23rd in baseball in home runs given up (24 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Gomber gets the start for the Rockies, his fourth of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts through 14 1/3 innings pitched.

-- In his most recent outing on Wednesday against the St. Louis Cardinals, the left-hander tossed six innings, giving up two earned runs while surrendering six hits.
+- In his most recent outing on Saturday against the Seattle Mariners, the left-hander went 3 2/3 innings, allowing five earned runs while surrendering six hits.

+- In three games this season, the 29-year-old has amassed an 8.16 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.